 Throughout the course of his lifetime, respected bishop and author John Shelby Spong has been an outspoken advocate of liberal Christianity.
-He has been globally recognized as “a lightening rod for controversy” and has made his name known to religious people everywhere.
+He has been globally recognized as a lightning rod for controversy and has made his name known to religious people everywhere.

 In addition to his writing career and priestly vocation, Spong has also labored on the vanguard of both the civil rights and the gay rights political movements.
-Within this passionate, heart-warming autobiography, Spong recounts his involvement in all of these activities, painting a picture for the reader of a man vigorously devoted to the God he worships and the people he loves.
+Within this passionate, heartwarming autobiography, he recounts his involvement in all of these activities, painting a picture for the reader of a man vigorously devoted to the God he worships and the people he loves.

 In reading Here I Stand: My Struggle for a Christianity of Integrity, Love, and Equality, I have gotten acquainted with someone who has quickly become my personal hero.
 Roughly one year ago, I was entering a spiritual wilderness.
 I had recently accepted the fact that I am a homosexual and began to realize that I could no longer take the Bible literally.
 My faith in things like the virgin birth and the reality of hell was crumbling fast.